xkollar/xkollar.github.io/data/posts/2020-11-23-bash-interview-echo.markdown

 echo –e
 ```

-Fair enough, it is important skill to be able to realize that one is being
+Fair enough, it is an important skill to be able to realize that one is being
 tricked (and try to trick in response).
 Interviewer needs to reassure the
 candidate that it is indeed possible, with a single echo.
 And that they meant
 ASCII character <abbr title="HEX 2D">-</abbr>.